The Gatekeeper (A Misunderstood Product Owner Stance)

 What you can do to move away from this stance

 If you are a Product Owner or product manager, and you’re experiencing that you’re being held accountable for delivering projects or output (instead of value and outcome), then here’s what you can do (besides giving us a call of course):

 - Use existing (governance) structures, such as the Steering Committee meetings, to move towards Scrum.
 For example, what has worked well for us in the past is to (without telling them) start doing the Sprint Review during the Steerco meetings.
 At first, you do it yourself and instead of using the traditional Steerco agenda, you start showing the product, showing the roadmap, start talking about the vision, start talking about value delivered and feedback.
-Later, you can slowly start inviting more people (Scrum Master, Development Team, other stakeholders) to the ‘Steerco’ which has actually become the Sprint Review already.
-In many organizations, it’s easier to change the governance afterwards, when people got used to the new way of working, instead of changing the governance upfront, when the least is known…
+Later, you can slowly start inviting more people (Scrum Master, Developers, other stakeholders) to the ‘Steerco’ which has actually become the Sprint Review already.
+In many organizations, it’s easier to change the governance afterward, when people got used to the new way of working, instead of changing the governance upfront, when the least is known…

 - Start talking about different things with stakeholders.
-Stop talking about progress percentages, about deliverables and about the expected release dates of new features.
+Stop talking about progress percentages, about deliverables, and about the expected release dates of new features.
 Instead, start talking about the goals that you want to achieve.
 Start talking about the product vision and what you think contributes most to achieving the vision.
 Take initiative and create your own roadmap for the product, explain why you’ve put goals and features in a certain order.
 So basically, start taking ownership of the product and create your own plan!
 If you don’t make your own plan, you will become part of someone else’s plan…

 Want to learn more?